Line 3 (Athens Metro): 2018 timetable controversy

 On 1 November 2018, STASY introduced a new timetable that scrapped direct metro services to the airport from the city center, due to the lack of spare parts for the fleet.
 At the time, travelers from the city center to the Airport had to change at Doukissis Plakentias.
-Reception towards the timetable changes was overwhelmingly negative: the negative reception included a complaint by the Minister for Transport, Thanos Vourdas, claiming that STASY required ministerial approval to scrap the airport trains.
+Reception towards the timetable changes was overwhelmingly negative: the negative reception included a complaint by the Transport Ministry General Secretary, Thanos Vourdas, claiming that STASY required ministerial approval to scrap the airport trains.
 On 9 November 2018, STASY decided to reinstate the original service pattern, from 10 November 2018.